Non surgical rhinoplasty in Scottsdale, AZ 85260

 4. Kim HJ, Lee SJ, Lee JH, Kim SH, Suh IS, Jeong HS “Clinical Features of Skin Infection After Rhinoplasty with Absorbable Thread (Polydioxanone).”
 Aesthetic Plastic Surgery.
 2020.
 DOI

 This page is for informational purposes only and does not constitute medical advice.
 Results vary by individual.
 All medical procedures carry risks.
 A consultation with a qualified provider is required before any treatment.
-PDO sutures are FDA-cleared for soft tissue approximation; their use in aesthetic nasal threading is an off-label application.
+Certain PDO thread systems are FDA-cleared for soft tissue approximation.
+Their use for aesthetic nasal thread lifting depends on the specific device, indication, anatomy, and clinical judgment.

 Non surgical rhinoplasty price